opensearch-project/documentation-website/_dashboards/workspace/workspace.md

 ## Non-workspace saved objects

-Not all saved objects in OpenSearch Dashboards are workspace-associated.
-Some objects operate independently of workspace framework.
-These objects lack `workspace` attribute and serve system-wide functions.
-For example, the global user interface settings object manages configurations affecting the entire OpenSearch Dashboards interface to maintain consistent functionality across all workspaces.
+Not all saved objects in OpenSearch Dashboards are associated with a workspace.
+Some objects operate independently of the workspace framework.
+These objects lack `workspace` attributes and serve system-wide functions.
+For example, the global user interface settings object manages configurations affecting the entire OpenSearch Dashboards interface in order to maintain consistent functionality across all workspaces.

 This dual approach allows OpenSearch Dashboards to balance granular, context-specific customization with overall system consistency.